Cressida: Shakespeare

-In Shakespeare's Troilus and Cressida, we first hear of Cressida in Act 1 Scene 1.
+In William Shakespeare's Troilus and Cressida, Cressida is first introduced in Act 1, Scene 1.
 Pandarus and Troilus are discussing how the latter's unspoken love for the former's niece, Cressida, is preventing him from performing on the battlefield.
-She first appears in person in the following scene, speaking to her manservant before Pandarus enters.
-They commence into witty banter while a parade of Trojan soldiers heads past.
-When Troilus walks by Pandarus tries to convince Cressida of his merit, but she teases him, saying she has heard Achilles, a Grecian warrior, is far more impressive.
-Once Pandarus exits Cressida admits in a soliloquy that she does in fact love Troilus, but is worried about publicising it.
+She first appears in person in the following scene, where she has a conversation with Pandarus.
+While the pair is speaking, Troilus walks past, and her uncle attempts to convince Cressida to take him as a lover.
+However, Cressida teases him, saying she has heard Achilles, a Grecian warrior, is far more impressive.
+Once Pandarus exits, Cressida admits in a soliloquy that she does in fact love Troilus, but is too worried to admit her feelings.
 In her own words:

-She next appears in Act 3 Scene 2, when Pandarus leads her on stage wearing a veil to meet with Troilus.
+She next appears in Act 3, Scene 2, when Pandarus leads her on stage wearing a veil to meet with Troilus.
 Pandarus then heads back "inside" and the two are left alone.
-Cressida struggles to practise her maxim as planned while Troilus professes his love for her.
-When Pandarus re-enters she eventually admits her own reciprocal love of Troilus.
+There, Troilus confesses his love for her, and she admits that she feels the same way for him.
 In a confused speech she battles with her own fate as a woman, even speaking in a collective woman's voice, revealing a greater intelligence than the male characters give her credit for:

 Cressida becomes increasingly affected by her own qualities, saying 'I show more craft than love' (line 124).
 She begs to be allowed to leave, but Troilus and Pandarus want her to stay, so that they can marry to immediate effect.
 She seems to prophesise her own failings, repeating the word 'false' seven times before Pandarus 'seals' the match.
 In Act 4 Scene 2 we see the couple on the morning after their first night together.
 They are euphoric, but Cressida does not want Troilus to leave her, showing an awareness of her own vulnerability in that moment.
 On line 20, she says 'you men will never tarry' as he begins to contemplate leaving.
 Pandarus enters and cracks some jokes about how she had now lost her innocence, and Cressida is flustered.
 Once Troilus and Cressida are dressed, Aeneas visits in a panic to say that for the return of one of Troy's men from the Greeks, Antenor, they must trade Cressida over to Diomedes, a Greek general.
 Cressida becomes an object to trade, and Troilus does nothing to prevent the sad event, though he is miserable for it.
 In Act 4 Scene 4 Cressida is informed of the plans to trade her to the Greeks.
 Troilus gives her his sleeve as a love token and she gives him a glove.
 Their relationship becomes an inversion of Paris and Helen's.
 Diomedes enters and Cressida is handed over.